cvpcasada/js-testing-skeleton/README.md

 ## Pre-Requisites

+In addition to Node and Gulp, you will need the following:

-### Node and Roby
+### Ruby

-You will need Node and Ruby.
-If you use homebrew, you can install Node using

-	brew install node

-Otherwise, you can download and install from [here](http://nodejs.org/download/).

 I recommend installing Ruby using RVM.
 Even if your system comes with Ruby (I'm looking at you OSX) it is often preferable to have a user installation that will allow the installation of gems without the need for `sudo`.
 Install RVM and Ruby using

 	\curl -sSL https://get.rvm.io | bash -s stable --ruby

 `ruby -v` will now tell you which version of Ruby you are using.
 Check out the [RVM docs](http://rvm.io/rvm/basics) to read how to switch between Ruby versions.

-### Gulp

-Gulp must be installed globally in order to use the command line tools.

-	npm install -g gulp

 ### Compass